boyang-zhang1/RAGRace/docs/ADAPTERS.md

-# RAGRace Adapter Reference
+# DocAgent-Arena Adapter Reference

 ## Overview

-All RAG providers in RAGRace implement the `BaseAdapter` interface for standardized comparison.
+All RAG providers in DocAgent-Arena implement the `BaseAdapter` interface for standardized comparison.
 This document provides detailed specifications for each integrated adapter.

 ## BaseAdapter Interface